How payroll processing works and how to choose the right software for your small business

 What is payroll processing?

-Alongside the legal and tax implications, if you’re not paying employees correctly then they probably won't be your employees for long.
+Alongside the legal and tax implications, paying employees correctly helps you build trust and retain your team.
 Fortunately, the right payroll processing software makes it much easier to fulfil your obligations as an employer.

 Understanding the key elements of payroll processing